go-aah/docs/security-config.md

 ```

 ### enc_key
 HTTP session cookie value encryption and decryption using `AES`.
-For server farm this value should be same in all instance.
+For server farm this value should be same in all the instances.
 AES algorithm is used, valid lengths are `16`, `24`, or `32` bytes to select `AES-128`, `AES-192`, or `AES-256`.

 Default value is `32` bytes (generated when application gets created using `aah new` command).
 ```bash